 |Ranking question using text boxes||Respondents rank options by entering a number next to each one.|

-If you chose a multiple choice field type such as a drop-down list or checkboxes, you'll need to define the answers you want your respondents to select from.
+If you chose a multiple-choice field type such as a dropdown list or check boxes, you'll have to define the answers you want your respondents to select from.
 Add them in the available fields, select whether one answer is the default option, and then click Add.

 If you want to organize your survey questions onto multiple pages, click the New Page button at the button right.
 A new area becomes available on the page where you can create unique text and questions for the page.
 Repeat this to add additional pages.